MASWE-0020: Improper Encryption

 Mitigations¶

-- Use Secure Encryption Modes: Choose secure modes such as
+- Use Secure Encryption Modes: Choose secure modes (e.g. approved by NIST) such as

 AES/GCM/NoPadding

-and avoid insecure modes such as ECB. - Ensure Proper Initialization Vector Management: Generate IVs using cryptographically secure random number generators and ensure they are unique for every operation.
+. - Ensure Proper Initialization Vector Management: Generate IVs using cryptographically secure random number generators (with sufficient entropy) and ensure they are unique for every operation.

 Tests¶

-MASTG-TEST-0210: Weak Encryption Algorithms MASTG-TEST-0232: Weak Symmetric Encryption Modes MASTG-TEST-0221: Weak Symmetric Encryption Algorithms
+MASTG-TEST-0221: Broken Symmetric Encryption Algorithms MASTG-TEST-0232: Broken Symmetric Encryption Modes MASTG-TEST-0210: Broken Symmetric Encryption Algorithms